MartinMichelle10/ParkingManagr/README.md

 ## Description

-API for managing Employee's cars and organizing traffic to Parking and Highway gates.
+**API for managing Employee's cars and organizing traffic to Parking and Highway gates.**

+it is my first time working with NestJs framework, I'm really happy to get this opportunity :)

 ## Installation